-- Lockebridge, LLC: The main focus of this top-notch investment bank in Boston is providing seasoned domestic and international advisory to the business owners of the lower middle market.
+- Lockebridge, LLC: The main focus of this top-notch investment bank is providing seasoned domestic and international advisory to the business owners of the lower middle market.

 Investment Bank Recruitment Process in Boston

-Since Boston is considered as the financial hub, the recruitment process is also very dynamic and vary as per the investment bank’s value-system and focus of work.
+Since Boston is considered as the financial hub, the recruitment process is also very dynamic and varies as per the investment bank’s value-system and focus of work.

-Typical recruitment process of the investment banks in Boston is as follows –
+Typical recruitment process in Boston is as follows –

 - Relevant experience is encouraged: Along with that, you should have relevant experience.
 The ideal way to deal with this is to do a couple of internships in the investment banking domain after completing your education so that you can show forth the relevant experience and the learning curve you have.